onnlucky/hotel/readme.txt

 remove tlHead in favor of just a tlClass ... use last 3 bits as flags, frame->resumecb same ...

-build-in if, break, continue, again ... ?
+build-in if, break, continue, again ... while, loop?

 start preparing a first release:
 * every file, new coding style, stamp with license, remove any commented code